-Amex Centurion card can't be applied for.
-It’s by invitation-only.
+The American Express Centurion Card is not one you can simply apply for as you would the Aeroplan Reserve Card or the Cobalt Card: it’s by invitation-only.
 Amex has maintained that exclusivity and takes pride in the benefits provided.
 This explains why the perks are not officially available or publicized on public platforms.
 It really is so lucrative to own one that it doesn't even require advertising.

 The best way to increase your chances of being invited to become an Amex Centurion cardholder is as follows:

-Now this is just to boost your chances of getting an invite from American Express.
-It doesn't necessarily ensure that you will by following the above tips.
+Now, this is just to boost your chances of getting an invite from American Express.
+It doesn't necessarily ensure that you will get the invitation.
 American Express still reserves the right to choose who they invite, and they're not letting on their selection criteria.

 24/7 Personal Concierge